jungi21cc/jungi21cc.github.io/about.md

 ---
 layout: about
-title: About
+title: About me?
+menu: true
 description: >
-  Journey to the Machine Learning World

-menu: true
+  if you have any question, feel free to contact 'jungi21cc@gmail.com'
 order: 1
 ---